tum-ei-eda/etiss-accelerator-plugins/README.md

 /path/to/etiss/install/etiss/bin/run_helper.sh /path/to/program -p QVanillaAcceleratorT -icustom.ini
 ```

-**Hint:** Steps 1.-3. can be skipped if executing ETISS in the same path where the `PluginImpl` drectory is located.
+**Hint:** Steps 1.-3. can be skipped if executing ETISS in the same path where the `PluginImpl` directory is located.
 This yields to this more simple procedure:

 ```sh
 mkdir ./PluginImpl